Alcohol

 Is it dangerous to take medication with alcohol?

 Alcohol and medications are not recommended to be taken together.
-Alcohol and many medications have sedative properties which can result in serious medical injury, including long-term liver damage.
-Furthermore, alcohol suppresses the immune system which results in prolonged, more severe cold, and flu symptoms.
+This mixture can increase sedative properties resulting in serious medical injury, including short or long-term liver damage.
+Alcohol also suppresses the immune system which can cause a prolonged, more-severe cold, or flu symptoms.
 One other strong recommendation is to avoid alcohol until you have completed your prescription for antibiotics.

 How long after taking cold medicine can I drink?

-The quick answer is that you should not consume alcohol while taking cold medicine.
+It is important that you not consume alcohol while actively taking cold medicine.
 Most active ingredients in cold medicines are active in the system for 4-6 hours depending on individual health variables.
 While mixing alcohol and cold medicine is not advised; you could have a drink after 4-6 hours from your last medication dosage.
-However, a single drink of alcohol can last in the body for 3 hours.
+However, with your body being health-compromised, a single drink of alcohol could last in the body for 3 hours.

-Any other substance taken during this period could also interact with the cold medicine already in the system.
-Different people have different thresholds, whatever period passes for a “safe” time to take alcohol after taking cold medicine, or vice versa, is completely relative to the person.
+Any other substance taken during this period could also interact with the cold medicine already in your system.
+Every person has a unique threshold; whatever period passes for a “safe” time to take alcohol after taking cold medicine, or vice versa, is completely relative to their body.

 There is too much room for error, so it is best to wait to consume alcohol until the day after you have ceased taking cold medicine.